rwadalebsar/project1/README.md

-# Todo App with Python Backend and React Frontend
+# Tank Level Monitoring Dashboard

 ## Description
-A simple Todo application with a Python (FastAPI) backend and React frontend.
-This project demonstrates how to create a full-stack application with a RESTful API backend and a modern React frontend.
+A comprehensive dashboard for monitoring tank level sensors with data visualization, API integration, and machine learning for anomaly detection.
+This project demonstrates how to create a full-stack application with a Python backend and React frontend.

 ## Features
 - RESTful API built with FastAPI
-- Modern React frontend with hooks
-- Create, read, update, and delete todo items
-- Mark tasks as completed
+- Interactive charts for visualizing tank level data
+- Historical data tracking for up to 12 months
+- Detailed views for recent data (3 days)
+- Machine learning-based anomaly detection
-- Responsive design
+- Responsive design for all device sizes

 ## Tech Stack
-- **Backend**: Python, FastAPI
+- **Backend**: Python, FastAPI, Pandas, NumPy, scikit-learn
-- **Frontend**: React, Vite, Axios
+- **Frontend**: React, Vite, Axios, Recharts
-- **Styling**: CSS
+- **Styling**: CSS with Grid Layout
+- **Data Storage**: JSON-based file storage (easily replaceable with a database)

 ## Installation